johnshearing/PrivateKeyVault/README.md

 ### Physically Building the PrivateKeyVault
-If you do not wish to build the Vault yourself, the fully assembled device loaded with software can be purchased from me.
-Contact johnshearing@gmail.com or gshearing@radioactiverf.com

-**Or you can set up your own business to do the same without giving me any money or recognition.**
-**Hooray Open Source!**

 The rest of this document shows you how to build and use the PrivateKeyVault.

 #### Parts List